This page is about fruit trees in the garden but also in the main park.

 - In early 2017, we aimed to plant a James Grieve (Scottish, dual, flowers in early May, pick in early September, doesn't store well; webpage) apple tree (M106 rootstock) in the bowling green area, as part of the Cambridge Community Collection (public art project).
 This was our favourite, from 17 types (starting with J) that we were offered.
-We have postponed planting this tree until later in 2017, partly because the Council is having problems finding it!
-If the tree arrives and thrives, we will think about hosting more of these.
+In 2017, the tree couldn't be found again so we gave up on the idea!

 In the main park

 We have eight new apple trees in the main park (diagram of where they are) from the Cambridge Community Collection (website), which is a public art commission by Neville Gabie for Cambridge City Council:

 - By the car park: Jonathan (US origin, group 3, dual use, flowers in mid-May, pick in early October; webpage).
 In June 2017, this tree was vandalised and we don't know if it will be replaced.

 - Either side of the peripheral path at the Fendon Way end: